ayojaysoo/odin-recipes/README.md

 This is just a simple HTML site with Odin Project!
 Enjoy some recipes!

-Skills Learned & Used- HTML, GIT, Terminal
+Skills Learned & Used- HTML, Git, Terminal